mohammadne/laboratory/nginx/README.md

 ## reverse-proxy

-- in this scenario we have a reverse proxy in fron of a backend service and proxy the request to our backend and respond to the client via his/her request uri
+- in this scenario we have a reverse proxy in front of a backend service and proxy the request to our backend and respond to the client via his/her request uri

 ``` bash
 # curl to the reverse-proxy container